 An important process affecting primary productivity during the spring and summer off the Pacific Northwest is coastal upwelling.
 Upwelling is caused by northerly winds that blow along the Oregon coast from April to September.
 These winds transport offshore surface water southward (orange arrow in Figure CU-01), with a component transported away from the coastline (to the right of the wind, light green arrow).
 This offshore, southward transport of surface waters is balanced by onshore, northward transport of cool, high–salinity, nutrient–rich water (dark blue arrow).

 The Upwelling Index is, as its name implies, a measure of the volume of water that upwells along the coast; it identifies the amount of offshore transport of surface waters due to geostrophic wind fields.
 Geostrophic wind fields are calculated from surface atmospheric pressure fields measured and reported by the U.S. Navy Fleet Numerical Meteorological and Oceanographic Center (FNMOC) in Monterey, California.

 The Upwelling Index is calculated in 3–degree intervals from 21°N to 60°N latitude, and data are available from 1947 to present.
 For the northern California Current, relevant values are from 42, 45, and 48°N. Year–to–year variations in upwelling off Newport (45°N) are shown as anomalies of the upwelling index Figure CU-02.
 The years of strongest upwelling were 1965–1967.

 Many studies have shown correlations between the amount of coastal upwelling and production of various fisheries.
 The first to show a predictable relationship between coho survival and upwelling were Gunsolus (1978) and Nickelson (1986).

-The relationship of spring and fall adult Chinook salmon returns to the Bonneville dam and coho salmon survival (%) with upwelling is shown in Figure CU-03.
-The relationship is weak for spring Chinook and coho salmon and there is no relationship with adult returns and upwelling for fall Chinook salmon.
-Although the relationships are weak, the strongest correlations with survival were found with upwelling in April and upwelling in April and May combined.
-A significant, but weaker correlation was also found between upwelling and survival during the months of April, May, and June combined.
+The relationship of spring and fall adult Chinook salmon returns to the Bonneville dam and coho salmon survival (%) with upwelling for 1996 to present is shown in Figure CU-03.
+The relationship is strong for spring Chinook, but there is no relationship for fall Chinook and coho salmon.
+Although the relationships are weak, the strongest correlations with survival were found with upwelling in April and May, this relationship has fallen apart during the recent warm years of 2015 and 2016.